BrightcoveLearning/play-2019-techathon/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>

-## The Project Documentation

-To get started on the TechAThon project, click [here](./docs/guide.md).